 Our Eco Credentials

 We are constantly striving to improve our eco credentials.
 Our property, Oak Lodge, has solar panels fitted that feed the electricity supply for Pheasant’s Roost too.
-Inside our well-insulated shepherds hut we have heavy curtains and blinds fitted, some cosy fleeces and a little log burner to keep you warm.
+Inside our well-insulated shepherd’s hut we have heavy curtains and blinds fitted, some cosy fleeces, and a little log burner to keep you warm.
 The hot tub is heated with logs made from recycled materials, with the remainder being locally sourced.
 The hot tub has an insulated lid to retain heat.
-If you would prefer not to use the hot tub then please let us know as this will save water.
+If you would prefer not to use the hot tub then please let us know as this will save water and fuel.
 In addition, we have included an electric eco-heater with a timer.
-Where possible we’ve fitted low energy light bulbs and our external lights are on sensors.
-Finally, we’ve set the energy efficient boiler to a lower temperature to avoid wastage.
+Where possible we’ve fitted low-energy light bulbs and our external lights are on sensors.
+Finally, we’ve set the energy-efficient boiler to a lower temperature to avoid wastage.

-We love were we live and want to take care of our environment for future generations.
+We love where we live and want to take care of our environment for future generations.
 Because of this, we are constantly seeking ways to minimise our impact on the planet and provide habitats for wildlife.
 This includes leaving the corner of our paddock wild to improve the ecosystem; the nettles attract butterflies, and the wildflowers attract bees.
-Additionally we have a number of mature trees that support bats, birds and other insects, as well as a few bird boxes around our grounds too.
-You will probably see pheasants and rabbits around the shepherds hut, or even when you are in the hot tub!
+Additionally, we have a number of mature trees that support bats, birds and other insects, as well as a few bird boxes around our grounds too.
+You will probably see pheasants and rabbits around the shepherd’s hut, or even when you are in the hot tub!
 Hares, partridge, barn owls, bats, and buzzards are often in the field behind us.
-We are working towards being an eco destination.
+We are working towards being an eco-destination.

 Local Environmental Information

 Ryedale Environmental Group has produced a Green Guide which has information to help make your stay greener.
 It has details of local, sustainable food outlets, recycling information and electric vehicle charging points.
 Download the guide here.